Ahmed-Abbas-2077/Network/README.md

 ## Introduction

-Network is a simple yet powerful social media application designed for modern web browsers.
+Network is a simple social media application designed for modern web browsers.
 Built with vanilla JavaScript on the frontend and Django on the backend, Network offers an alternative to the bloated, complex social media platforms of today.
 Users can post text-based updates, connect with friends, and much more, all in a straightforward, user-friendly environment.

 ## Features

-- **User Authentication**: Secure user authentication with JWT or Django's built-in system.
+- **User Authentication**: Secure user authentication with Django's built-in system.
 - **Post Updates**: Create, edit, and delete text-based posts.
 - **Follow/Unfollow**: Build your network by following and unfollowing other users.
 - **Likes and Comments**: Engage with posts by liking and commenting.